Manuel Azadigian: Legacy

 In the wake of Azadigian's death, Hazel Dawn sought to tell his story to the world.
 She contacted the New York Daily Graphic and told his story, which was the featured story of its December 6, 1924 edition.
 Unfortunately it did not have the desired effect, and Manuel's mother requested his paintings in New York be sent to her in Philadelphia via the Jerrehian Rug Company there.
 The paintings never made it to her however, they are believed to have arrived in Philadelphia but vanished at some point along the way to his family.
 To avoid a similar fate for his remaining paintings still in the family's possession, some decades later his sister donated them to his alma mater the Pennsylvania Academy of the Fine Arts, but it has no record of any such paintings.

 Manuel was originally buried with his father in Philadelphia's Odd Fellows Cemetery until it was shut down in 1951, at which point they were moved to Lawnview Cemetery in Rockledge, Pennsylvania.

+Rediscovery

+In the 2010s, a historian took up the cause of spreading awareness about Azadigian's tragic story in hopes that paintings he might have sold during his lifetime still exist in private collections.
+After nearly a decade, an Azadigian surfaced at an estate sale in New York, which was later sold at auction under the title "Spring in the Valley" for three times above the maximum estimate.
+News of this auction led to the emergence of two more paintings from a private collection which were said to have been gifted to the owner by Azadigian's family in the 1940s.
+One of those sold for over five times the maximum estimate.
+All three paintings are scenes of wooded villages in France painted during his time there in 1922-23.